Corporate Services Contact Us

 Overtime Payment Rules in India

-There are several laws in India which govern the maximum overtime hours allowed in India and also provide for an overtime calculation formula in India.
 Currently, the overtime laws for salaried employees are not functional for many industries.
-However, in the coming days with the enforcement of new labour codes in India, the picture may change for betterment.
+However, in the coming days, with the enforcement of new labour codes in India, the picture may change for the better.
 Consultation with local labour lawyers may help employees/ workmen understand who is eligible for overtime pay in India.

 What are the Rules for Extra Wages for Overtime?